book cover

 This post may contain Affiliate Links.
 Please read our privacy policy here.

-You can infuse this sweet syrup with berries and herbs to create unique flavors.
-Learn how to easily infuse and add a unique flavor to your cocktails and recipes!
+It’s extremely versatile too, and you can infuse this sweet syrup with berries and herbs to create unique flavors.

 Three bottles of infused simple syrup with rosemary, mint and lavender.